-Lisbon to Coimbra by Train
+Travel Between Lisbon and Coimbra by Train

-You'll arrive in the Coimbra-B station but you can easily connect to the center of town (Coimbra-A station) via a five-minute train ride that is included in your ticket.
-Book from Rail Europe (book direct).
+The train is a great option as it is quicker than the bus and only slightly more expensive.
+The fastest train from Lisbon to Coimbra takes about an hour and a half and costs €23 ($27).
+There is a slower train that is a two-hour ride and costs €19 ($22).
+You'll arrive in the Coimbra-B station, but you can easily connect to the center of town (Coimbra-A station) via a five-minute train ride that is included in your ticket.
+Book the direct trip from Rail Europe.

-Lisbon to Coimbra by Bus
+Travel Between Lisbon and Coimbra by Bus

-Lisbon to Coimbra by Car
+Travel Between Lisbon and Coimbra by Car

 The journey from Lisbon to Coimbra takes two hours and is about 200 kilometers (or 125 miles).